YifeiSheng/Cytocraft/README.md

 ## Overview

-The Cytocraft package generates a 3D reconstruction of transcription centers with subcellular resolution spatial transcriptomics.
+The Cytocraft package generates a 3D reconstruction of transcription centers based on subcellular resolution spatial transcriptomics.

 ## Installaion